 Slack is currently the hippest messaging app for teams of all sizes on the market.
 It has gained popularity very quickly since its inception and it’s easy to see why because of its many great features.

-There are open channels that can be organized according to project, topic or team.
+There are open channels that can be organised according to project, topic or team.
 Private channels are available for the exchange of more sensitive information.
 You can send direct messages to a particular team member and it cannot be seen by other members.

 If text chatting is not enough, it is possible to drag, drop and share documents, images, PDFs and spreadsheets.
 Team members can add comments and stars (which are for referencing the information later).
 Since Slack syncs with Dropbox, Google Drive and Box members can simply paste a link from any of these options and the information will be uploaded automatically.

 One of the main reasons why Slack is so well-received is its extensive options for integrations.
 There are hundreds of custom-made apps relating to accounting, HR, project management, customer support, file management, travel and more that can be linked to Slack.
-If you want to make your life even easier you can add customized bots that will automate tasks within the app for better productivity.
+If you want to make your life even easier you can add customised bots that will automate tasks within the app for better productivity.

 Slack is available for both mobile (iOS, Android, Windows Phone) and desktop (Mac, Windows, Linux).
-All apps sync with each other and customizable notifications are available.
+All apps sync with each other and customisable notifications are available.
 One of the great things about Slack is its pricing.
 Small teams can use it for free for an unlimited amount of time.
 The company says that one can add as many users to a team on this plan.
 However, a hidden cap was discovered which limits teams to around 8,000 members, still not bad for “small” teams.

 This enterprise messaging app is exclusive to mobile and it can be best described as WhatsApp for business.
 Avaamo’s similarity to consumer messaging apps can be seen in its contact list, business-focused emojis, instantaneous message sending with sub-second latency, real-time read, and online statuses.
 Avaamo accommodates both one-to-one and group conversations.